fiery-data/fiery-firebase-memory/README.md

 import firebase from 'fiery-firebase-memory'

 firebase.initializeApp({
-  // config for default app
+  // config for default app - doesn't mean anything for this library });
-});

 var fs = firebase.firestore();